vitorsavian/Data-Structures-Rust/README.md

 # Data-Structures-Rust
-a basic project to try various databases in  Rust
+a basic project to try various data structures in  Rust